fredrikburmester/ai-keyboard-generator/README.md

 The algorithm is based on the following steps:

 1. Generate a population of keyboards.
-2. Calculate the fitness of each keyboard.
+2. Calculate the fitness of each keyboard based on a swedish dataset of random texts.
 3. Select 10% of the best keyboards, breed some of the best 50% of keyboard, and add 40% of random keyboards to the population.
 4. Repeat from step 2